George Hay Winton 1909 – 1965

 On February the 26th, 1965 when Jennifer was 3½ and Lesley only 18 weeks old, George had a massive coronary and died within a few hours.

-The Winton Foundation for the Welfare of Bears is set up in memory of and as a tribute to George Hay Winton, the father Lesley never knew, but always misses.
+The Winton Foundation for the Welfare of Bears is set up in memory of George Hay Winton.
+The work of our Fostering Compassion project is particularly poignant and relevant given that George himself was brought up in a kinship care environment.
+Both the work of the Bear Foundation and Fostering Compassion serve as a fitting tribute to the father Lesley never knew, but always misses.